 -- BPA Lower Snake River Dams Project: Draft Final Results

-May 6, 2022Adding to longstanding long-term contracts, newly created day-ahead, 1-hour and 15 minute markets have greatly improved reliability of the Western Electrical Coordinating Committee ("WECC") grid.
-With these markets, BPA regularly purchases from the abundant supply of day time solar energy (from CA, NV, AZ, NW).
+Newly created day-ahead, 1-hour and 15 minute markets have greatly improved reliability of the Western Electrical Coordinating Committee ("WECC") grid.
+Day time solar energy (from CA, NV, AZ, NW) being in abundant supply, relatively low-cost electricity is purchased by BPA and Northwest hydropower is throttled back.
 Then as sunset arrives, hydropower is sold back through these same market mechanisms.

 Utility IRP expectations of firm capacity in the form of market purchases pose reliability risks due to regional resource adequacy trends (slide 52)